charlesyoutt/workforce-optimization-system/README.md

 - Performance profiling

 ## Results
-This system was evaluated in a competitive optimization setting and placed 2nd out of 60 groups based on overall schedule quality, including coverage, workload balance, and preference satisfaction.
+This system was evaluated in a competitive optimization setting and placed **2nd out of 60** groups based on overall schedule quality, including coverage, workload balance, and preference satisfaction.
+The optimizer improved solution quality over successive iterations by balancing trade-offs across these constraints.

 ## Why This Project Matters
 Real scheduling problems are about balancing trade-offs, not finding a perfect answer.
 This project shows how to model those trade-offs cleanly and build a system that consistently produces strong solutions.